System Engineer, SATCOM

 United Launch Alliance - ULAMark Peller, Vice President of Major Development, United Launch Alliance - ULA

-Under Ken’s leadership as President Government Systems, Viasat has built a culture of passionately focusing on the warfighter’s mission and applying technical innovation to empower the warfighter in new and different ways – ways that many never dreamed possible.
-He has led Viasat’s transformation in becoming a prime communications provider to the US DoD and allied forces, with a commitment to connecting the world’s toughest missions and ensuring that mission operators have the information they need, where and when they need it.
+Previously, as President, Viasat Government Systems (2013-2021), Ken led a global defense business (>$1B) recognized as a market leader in assured high-capacity satellite communications, tactical networking and Link-16 datalinks, information assurance and cybersecurity, hybrid adaptive networking and blended air/ground situational awareness.
+Under Ken’s leadership, Viasat built a culture of passionately focusing on the warfighter’s mission and applying technical innovation to empower the warfighter in new and different ways, proactively creating technology-enabled operational capabilities in unprecedented ways some never thought possible.
+Ken led Viasat’s transformation as the fastest organically growing US defense company for six consecutive years.
+Viasat grew to become a prime capabilities provider to the US DoD and allied forces, with a commitment to connecting the world’s toughest missions and ensuring that mission operators have the trusted information they need, when and where they need it most.

 Chief Executive Officer